 The Delaware Discrimination in Employment Act prohibits discrimination in employment based on race, marital status, genetic information, color, age (40 and over), religion, sex (including pregnancy), sexual orientation, gender identity, or national origin (DE Code Tit.
 19 Sec.
 710 et seq.).
 The Act also prohibits employers from discriminating because an individual was the victim of domestic violence, a sexual offense, or stalking.
 Employers may not discriminate against an individual because of a reproductive health decision by the individual or because of the individual’s family responsibilities.
+Effective April 13, 2021, the term “race” is defined to include traits historically associated with race, including hair texture and a protective hairstyle.
+A “protective hairstyle” includes braids, locks, and twists.

 The Act covers employers with four or more employees, including employment agencies and labor unions.